November 21, 2025

 2. What SOC 2 controls are in place, and can you provide audit reports?

-3. How is supplier PII (personally identifiable information) segregated and protected?
+3. How is supplier personally identifiable information (PII) segregated and protected?

 4. Can you provide complete audit trails of all user actions and system changes?

-5. Do you support role-based access controls by entity for multi-subsidiary organizations?
+5. Do you support role-based access controls for multi-entity organizations?

 Tracking the impact: KPIs every finance team should monitor